 client = ScrapingBeeClient(api_key='YOUR_API_KEY')

 Before we start working on the function that contains our scraping logic, create a URL variable.
-You can encode the base URL with user input to target different parts of the website.
+You can dynamically build the target URL based on user input or search parameters.
 In our example, we are targeting a Yelp page with the best restaurants in Miami:

 Now we can begin defining the function.
-In it, we create a js_scenario variable that can handle specific instructions to interact with JavaScript elements on the web page.
+In it, we create a js_scenario variable that can handle specific instructions to define browser automation steps and delays for JavaScript-heavy pages.
 Let's make it wait for 2 seconds for the headless browser to load the page before extracting its content.

 js_scenario = {